0xAX/asm/content/asm_2.md

 - `r8` - used to pass the fifth argument to a function.
 - `r9` - used to pass the sixth argument to a function.

-If we are using user-level wrapper instead of calling a system call directly, the order of registers and parameters will be different.
-For this moment, let's focus only on the calling conventions of the system calls using the Linux kernel interface.
-The number of a system call is passed in the `rax` register.
-After all the parameters are prepared, the system call is called with the instruction `syscall`.
-After the system call is finished to work, the result is returned in the `rax` register.
+If we use a user-level wrapper instead of calling a system call directly, the order of registers and parameters will be different.
+For now, let's focus only on the calling conventions of the system calls using the Linux kernel interface.
+The system call number is passed in the `rax` register.
+Once we set up all the parameters in their respective registers, we can call the system call with the instruction `syscall`.
+After the system call is finished, the result is returned in the `rax` register.

 ### Program sections

-As we have seen in the first post, each program consists from program sections (or segments).
-Each executable file on Linux x86_64 is represented in [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) format.
-Each ELF file has table of sections that is a program consists from.
-We may see the list of sections of our `hello` program from the previous post using the [readelf](https://man7.org/linux/man-pages/man1/readelf.1.html) utility:
+As we saw in the first post, each program consists of program sections (or segments).
+Each executable file on Linux x86_64 is represented in the [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) format.
+An ELF file has a table of sections that a program consists of.
+We can see a list of sections in our `hello` program from the previous post using the [readelf](https://man7.org/linux/man-pages/man1/readelf.1.html) utility:

 ```
 ~$ strip hello && readelf -S hello